FabSDevX/Proyecto-SO-2/README.md

 <p align="left">
 <pre><code>GET your_local_host/</code></pre>
-This prints a "Hello world" to check if the API in working
+This prints a "Hello world" to check if the API is working
 </p>

 <h3 align="left">To retrieve all available items in the cloud movie storage and the quantity of items</h3>